x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/pbx-and-ip-pbx-configurations-exchange-2013-help.md

     To enable a legacy PBX to be used with Unified Messaging, you need to deploy a supported VoIP gateway.
 For a list of supported VoIP gateways, see [Telephony advisor for Exchange 2013](https://docs.microsoft.com/en-us/exchange/voice-mail-unified-messaging/telephone-system-integration-with-um/telephony-advisor-for-exchange-2013).

-  - **IP PBX:** An IP PBX is a PBX that has a network adapter that supports the IP protocol.
+- **IP PBX**: An IP PBX is a PBX that has a network adapter that supports the IP protocol.
 It's a piece of telephone switching equipment that generally resides in an organization or business instead of being located at a telephone company office.
 There are two types of IP PBXs: traditional IP PBXs and hybrid IP PBXs.
 Both traditional IP PBXs and hybrid IP PBXs support the IP protocol for sending voice conversations in packets to VoIP-based telephones.
 However, hybrid IP PBXs also connect traditional analog and digital telephones.

     IP PBXs are frequently easier to administer than legacy PBXs, because administrators can more easily configure IP PBX services using an Internet browser or another IP-based tool.
 Also, no additional wiring, cabling, or patch panels have to be installed.
 With an IP PBX, you can move an IP-based telephone by merely unplugging the telephone and plugging it in at a new location.
 This lets you avoid the costly service calls required to move a telephone from legacy PBX vendors.
 Additionally, organizations that own an IP PBX don't have to incur the additional infrastructure costs required to maintain and manage separate circuit-switched and packet-switched networks.
 For a list of IP PBXs supported for Unified Messaging, see [Telephony advisor for Exchange 2013](https://docs.microsoft.com/en-us/exchange/voice-mail-unified-messaging/telephone-system-integration-with-um/telephony-advisor-for-exchange-2013).